Australia's Relations with the Asia Pacific

-- demonstrate a broad and coherent knowledge of: Australia's changing political, strategic and economic relations with the Asian region, and bilateral relations with particular Asian states; the way in which Australia's relations with Asia have been shaped by such factors as strategic concerns, internal political considerations, ethnocentrism, stereotypical images, and racist sentiment; and changes in Australian policies on Asian immigration;
+- demonstrate a broad and coherent knowledge of: Australia's changing political, strategic and economic relations with the Asia Pacific region, and bilateral relations with particular states in the region; the way in which Australia's relations with the Asia Pacific have been shaped by such factors as strategic concerns, internal political considerations, ethnocentrism, stereotypical images, and racist sentiment; and changes in Australian policies on immigration;

-- use key concepts in political and international studies to analyse Australia's relations with Asia and bilateral relations with specific Asian states;
+- use key concepts in political and international studies to analyse Australia's relations with the Asia Pacific and bilateral relations with specific states in the region;

-- reflect upon, and critically analyse, Australia's changing relations with Asia, and competing interpretations of these changing relations;
+- reflect upon, and critically analyse, Australia's changing relations with the Asia Pacific, and competing interpretations of these changing relations;

-- independently develop, through synthesising and evaluating evidence from a range of sources, coherent arguments about Australia's relations with Asia and communicate these in a clear manner; and
+- independently develop, through synthesising and evaluating evidence from a range of sources, coherent arguments about Australia's relations with the Asia Pacific and communicate these in a clear manner; and

-- display well-developed research, analytical and written communication skills through the planning and execution of assigned work in which they examine Australia-Asia relations in two different and specific contexts.
+- display well-developed research, analytical and written communication skills through the planning and execution of written work in which they examine Australian foreign policy in the Asia Pacific.

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.